 Then the file opens, as shown in the below screenshot.

-If we observe A’s salary as 1E+11 because as we directly opened CSV in excel, it converts to exponential format in case if any number starts with Zeros, it will convert to a mathematical format so that it will remove the Zeros.
+Suppose we observe A’s salary as 1E+11 because as we directly opened CSV in Excel, it converts to exponential format in case any number starts with Zeros.
+In that case, it will convert to a mathematical format to remove the Zeros.
 It will display only the other part of the number.

 Example #2 – Conversion of Excel to CSV with UTF-8

 UTF-8 uses 1 to 4 bytes for each symbol.
 It is most useful when your file has ASCII characters as it stores in one byte each.
+Suppose we have a file with Chinese text, as shown in the screenshot below.
 To convert the file with foreign language characters, follow the below procedure.
-Suppose we have a file that has text in the Chinese language, as shown in the below screenshot.

-To convert to CSV, first save the file in the Unicode Text format as shown in the below screenshot.
+To convert to CSV, save the file in the Unicode Text format, as shown in the screenshot below.

 Please open the file; it will look like the below text file.

 If we observe the above screenshot, each column is separated by tab space.
-In the CSV file, each column is separated by the “,” character.
+Each column is separated by the “,” character in the CSV file.